 The best way to acquire a new skill is to find out about other people who got really at that skill and do what they did.
-A couple of years ago, I went to Prague for the express purpose of learning the Czech language (this was not a completely random choice: I’d studied in a master’s program in Prague the year before).
+A couple of years ago, I went to Prague for the express purpose of learning the Czech language.
 Anyway, I started off taking classes at a language school, but I ended up dropping out of it because I became bored and frustrated with the teaching methods.
 The classes were just really slow and boring, and I never felt like I was really improving in spite of all the grammar drills we were doing.
 I decided to learn Czech by myself by just reading my textbook during the day and trying to find conversation partners, but even this approach, which is more or less the approach I use now, left me feeling stalled.
 Now my Czech wasn’t hopeless, I could have fairly long conversations with people, albeit with a lot of grammatical infelicities, and I could watch Czech TV, provided there were subtitles (in Czech), but I really felt like I’d reached a plateau, and I certainly didn’t feel “fluent.”
 So I started googling and looking up blogs of polyglots trying to find tips and “best practices” for learning a new language.

 There are plenty of polyglots now who are internet celebrities in some way, and I was always impressed by how good they could get at so many different languages.
 Thankfully for me at that time, a lot of them happened to have blogs or to have written articles about their approach to language learning.
 Two polyglots, Gabriel Wyner and Chris Lonsdale, have had the biggest influence on how I think about and approach language learning.